Richardinho/react-hero-app-with-routing/README.md

 ```

 The redirect URL includes a query parameter that gives the address to return to.
-Here is a fragment of the component that is redirected to.
+Here is a fragment of the component that is redirected to:

 ```
 export default class Login extends Component {